T3 Weather Update

 Student Workshops.
 The League assists schools in student recruitment and student training throughout the season.
 Training includes topic-specific workshops, technical debate lessons, and more.
 All activities are tailored to fit the wide range of needs and skills among our debaters.

 Tournament Administration.
 Debate tournaments are a central element of our program, giving students an opportunity to exercise their skills in a fun, competitive setting.
 Over the course of the academic year, SLUDL hosts six competitive debate tournaments, gathering students from all partnering schools.
 Research shows the direct correlation between the number of tournament rounds a debater competes in, and their motivation to remain actively involved in debate.
 The more competitive opportunities a debater has throughout the year, the more they are willing to “buy in” to the benefits and value of debate.

 Advocacy and Fundraising.
-The primary goal of the SLUDL is to promote returning debate to our urban schools.
+The primary goal of SLUDL is to promote debate to our urban schools.
 To that end, much of our behind the scenes activity is dedicated to advocating on behalf of new debate programs and initiatives, leveraging school district investments with privately-raised funds, and publicizing the great work our students and teachers are putting into their debate programs.